 WAR MACHINE: Really man, all my free time I spend trying to terrorize chicks. (laughs) I have like a super one track mind; all I wanna do is like train and fight and terrorize chicks.
 Really I’m the “whore machine”.
 My name is the “whore machine” but people thought I was saying “war machine”.
 In my free time, if I had more money I would travel more.
 I enjoy traveling and seeing different stuff and exploring new chicks.
 I want to go around the world and conquer every chick.
 That’s all I like to do, it’s my favorite.

-PRO MMA: (laughs) That’s awesome man, we might have to put you on that new show with Rob McCullough for sex addicts.
+PRO MMA: We might have to put you on that new show with Rob McCullough for sex addicts.

 WAR MACHINE: Yeah exactly.
 McCullough gets all kinds of ass too.